mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *it‘s never too late to help make a dream come true.*
+> *the conventional view serves to protect us from the painful job of thinking.*

 </div>
 <!-- quote-end -->